 How to Prepare and Arrange the Roses:

-I cut the stems of the Roses under water with sharp scissors at an angle (this prevents air getting into the stem and stops the heads from drooping).
+Cut the stems of the roses underwater with sharp scissors at an angle as this prevents air getting into the stem and stops the heads from drooping.

-I left the Roses and foliage in the water for about 1 hour so they can have a good drink or over night if possible.
+Leave the roses and foliage in the water for about one hour so they can have a good drink or over night if possible.

-I cut my Rose stems to about 4 inches long (the shorter the stems the more compact the arrangement will be).
-I cut 3 Roses slightly taller for the middle of the arrangement.
+Cut the rose stems to about four inches long; the shorter the stems the more compact the arrangement will be.
+I cut three roses slightly taller for the middle of the arrangement.

-I started placing my tallest Roses in the middle of the basket and continued with the shorter ones, always working from one side to the other.
-(Place one Rose on one side then one on the other side, always turning to check your arrangement).
+Start by placing the tallest roses in the middle of the basket and continue with the shorter ones; always working from one side to the other.
+Place one rose on one side then, on the other side, always turning to check your arrangement.

-I used foliage and Gypsophila and the stems of the Roses I cut, (because they still have leaves on), to fill in the gaps between the flowers.
-This will make your flower arrangement idea look like it's professionally made, like the basket is bursting with lots of flowers.
+Use foliage and Gypsophila and the stems of the roses because they still have leaves on them, to fill in the gaps between the flowers.
+This will make your flower arrangement idea look like it's professionally made, like the basket is bursting with lots of flowers!